0xduggi/yubikey_ssh/setup.md

 > **Note**: This is optional because we are going to set the key to require verification already using the Yubikey.
 My *opinion* is that an additional password on top of the Yubikey hardware, PIN, and physical presence confirmation is unnecessary.

-5. Choose a location to save the file.
-E.g. `/home/USERNAME/.ssh/SERVERNAME-sk`
+5. Choose a location to save the file: `/home/USERNAME/.ssh/SERVERNAME-sk`
 6. Open the SSH config file `sudo nano ~/.ssh/config`
 7. Enter details for the server, following the below example:
 ```